sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

     The `.stdAccountUpdate` command handler now uses the `.toStdAccountUpdateOutput()` from 'AirtableAccount.ts' to handle its response and provides logging statements.

 7. Open 'my-client.ts'.
-Add `Attribute Change` to the imports from `"@sailpoint/connector-sdk"` at the beginning of the file.
+Add `AttributeChange` to the imports from `"@sailpoint/connector-sdk"` at the beginning of the file.

 8. Add the asynchronous function `updateAccount`: